jsnyder565/platinum.crm/README.md

 A small site / API for customers and purchases.

+### Project Requirements

+- customers table with columns id, name, email, phone_number, loyalty_points, created_at.
+- purchase_history table with columns id, customer_id, purchasable, price, quantity, total, purchase_date.
+- customer email should be unique.
+- customer email should be converted to lowercase.
+- customer name should only contain alphabetic characters.
+- email should be properly formatted.
+- date should be formatted as 'YYYY-MM-DD'.
+- phone number should be formatted as 'XXX-XXX-XXXX'.
+- customers API should support filters (min_date, max_date, min_spend, max_spend).
+- customers loyalty_points = 1 per 10 items purchased + 1 per 10 dollars spent
+- loyalty_points only counts purchases starting from jan 2022.
+- report should have one row per month in ascending order
+- report should have columns average_spend, total_points

 ### Endpoints

 Assumes the site is running locally on port 8000.